mojofunk/fedora-mingw-ardour/README.md

 ## Other Optional Packages

-build/install mingw-cppunit, if tests enabled
+build/install mingw-cppunit, to be able to run unit tests

 For debugging install GDB so it can be included in the Ardour package/installation